joshgav/backstage-on-openshift/README.md

 - [EDB Postgres][] - [openshift-services/postgres][]
 - Create a Secret named `github-token` with key `GITHUB_TOKEN` with value set to a GitHub Token with repo and workflow permissions.
-- Create a Secret name `argocd-token` with key `ARGOCD_AUTHENTICATION_TOKEN` set to an admin token for ArgoCD
+- Create a Secret name `argocd-token` with key `ARGOCD_AUTH_TOKEN` set to an admin token for ArgoCD

 ## Build and deploy (first time)

 1. Install [dependencies](#dependencies)
-1. Clone this repo and change dir: `git clone https://github.com/joshgav/bs1.git
+1. Clone this repo and change dir: `git clone https://github.com/joshgav/backstage-on-openshift.git
 1. Set env vars in `.env` file or via `export`
 1. Run `REBUILD_IMAGE=1 ./deploy/deploy.sh` to build and push the image and deploy the system